donaldapoole/refresher/README.md

-refresher
+Refresher
 =========

-Refresher - A Google Chrome extension
+A Google Chrome extension - Refresher allows the user to set an Auto-Refresh on a tab of their choice, which will refresh at the user-determined interval, stopping only if it detects user-specified text within the page.